NoroffFEU/development-platforms/src/content/docs/openai/ChatGPT/chatgpt-case-study-emel-hassen.md

 ## Brief History

 This ChatGPT timeline history will focus on the history of OpenAI labs and the history of ChatGPT spesifically.
-There is additional history on the developments of AI and natural language processes that is not covered here that stems back to the mid ninteen hundreds.
+There is additional history on the developments of AI and natural language processes that is not covered here that stems back to the mid ninteen hundreds. this is covered well in here for anyone interested [case study by Jonaslod](https://github.com/NoroffFEU/development-platforms/blob/main/src/content/docs/openai/ChatGPT/chatGPT-case-study-jonaslod.md)

 - 2015: OpenAI, an artificial intelligence research lab, was founded.